 How to Find Missing ALT Tags using Screaming Frog

-My favorite tool for conducing any search work is Screaming Frog.
+My favorite tool for conducting any search work is Screaming Frog.
 This tool is an absolute beast and a must if you are serious about SEO.
 In fact, I use this tool almost every day when I am performing SEO audits for potential clients.
 There is a section within Screaming Frog where you can export all images that are missing ALT tags.
 Here is an example of a recent audit that I performed for a potential client.
 Using Screaming Frog, I was able to quickly find all the images that did not have this tag and send it over to the client.
-This is an example of low hanging fruit that you might hear other SEO people tell you during a pitch.
+This is an example of the low hanging fruit that you might hear other SEO people tell you during a pitch.

 What are ALT Tag Best Practices?

 The picture on your site might have taken a lot of effort to shoot just right.
 So why should the image be one word that describes it?
 Isn’t the expression a picture is worth a thousand words?
 The best practice and strategy for ALT tag optimization is to make the tags descriptive, relevant to the content on the page, and not overstuffed with keywords.
-This seems complicated, so I will break it down with an example below.
-Here I am looking for pictures on how to bake a cake.
-I like the image in the second row because I can see someone actually baking a cake, so I click on it to learn more about it.
+This seems complicated so that I will break it down with an example below.
+Here I am looking for pictures of how to bake a cake.
+I like the image in the second row because I can see someone baking a cake, so I click on it to learn more about it.

 Upon clicking on that image, I decide that I want to go to that website because I want to see the steps on how to bake this cake.
 Being the SEO that I am, I decided to go into the code to see how the page was set up.
 To no surprise, I can see that the ALT tag is very descriptive and compliments this page perfectly.
 Here is what they coded in the background on their site.

 What is impressive about this ALT tag is how much semantic SEO came into their mind regardless if they planned that or not.
 Moist and Rich homemade chocolate frosted cake is so descriptive that if you told someone who they would have a visual image of that.
-That is exactly what you want to do when it comes to image optimization best practices for search engine optimization.

 ALT tags play an important aspect for SEO.
 Over 20% of overall Google search begins as an image search.
 With seasonality as a reason, you will see a rise and fall of image searches based on your industry.
 ALT tags are also readable by Google and Bing, so you need to mark up the images with these tags to help rank in image search.
 Finally, we want to make the web accessible to everyone.
 Image optimization is a great way to go about this.
 Here is a great resource on accessible web standards.